 Food Waste Warriors is The Cookbook Project’s early childhood education program.
-Educators will receive this curriculum when they enroll in the Food Waste Warriors add-on course after completing the Food Literacy Education Training course.
-This program has been tailored for a younger audience in grades K – 2nd, which corresponds to ages 5 – 8, although the content could be scaled up.
+This program has been tailored for a younger audience in grades K – 2, which corresponds to ages 5 – 8.
 Overall, this program focuses on giving young people a safe and supportive space for tasting new foods, with a goal of increasing their diet diversity.

 Through the Food Waste Warriors program, participants will be able to do the following:

 - Understand why meals are served at schools.

 - Define major food groups (carbs, proteins, fruits, veggies, fats/oils, sugars) and which lunch menu items contain each group.